 Several years ago I was making meatloaf and following a low-carb diet.
 The recipe called for regular breadcrumbs which as you know are not low-carb.
 So it got me thinking about what else I could use in their place.

-Then I remembered how in one of my South Beach Diet cookbooks they used ground almonds instead of breadcrumbs for the coating for low-carb chicken tenders.
+Then I remembered how in one of my South Beach Diet cookbooks they used ground almonds instead of breadcrumbs for the coating of low-carb chicken tenders.

 Another benefit to using it is that you get a little bit more protein and fiber than breadcrumbs.